qiangliu-sd/cvt-bond-pricer/cvtbond.md

 - aux_rev_binomial	# see [ARB](#arb)

 Convert after called or soft-called:
-- Use the CB convert-schedule to convert
+- As default, use the CB convert-schedule to convert
 - Two keys can be added in **convbond.json**
   - cvt_after_call_schd		date|ratio   # schedule
   - cvt_after_pc_schd		date|ratio   # schedule

-CvtBondPx_t6m.dll exports one C-function to client:
+**CvtBondPx_t6m.dll** exports one C-function to client:
 ```
 // use struct to pack and fetch multiple values
 // px_iv = 0, Pricing; otherwise, Implied-vol